gered/clj-metasearch/README.md

 ```

 By default `find-vars` will search all Clojure namespaces it can find in the current classpath.
 We can filter
-which Clojure namespaces are checked by supplying an additional predicate to `find-vars` which will be run
+which Clojure namespaces are checked by supplying an additional predicate to `find-vars` under the
-on each namespace (as a symbol) found.
+`:namespace-pred` argument.
+This predicate will be run on each namespace found (the namespace will be passed
+as a symbol to the predicate).

 ```clojure
 ; no namespace filtering. all namespaces are checked